solliancenet/tech-immersion-data-ai/day1-exp4/README.md

 In this task, you will configure and run the data generator to save simulated vehicle telemetry data to a `telemetry` collection in Cosmos DB.

-1. Open Windows Explorer and navigate to `C:\lab-files\TelemetryGenerator`.
+1. Open Windows Explorer and navigate to `C:\lab-files\data\4\TelemetryGenerator`.
 Open `appsettings.json` with a text editor, such as Notepad.exe.

     ![The `appsettings.json` file is highlighted in the C:\lab-files\data\4\TelemetryGenerator folder.](media/windows-explorer-appsettings-json.png "Windows explorer")